cake-contrib/Home/Guidelines.md

 ## Build Infrastructure

-Addins which are part of the cake-contrib organization should use the [Cake.Recipe] scripts for their build process.
+Addins which are part of the cake-contrib Organization should use the [Cake.Recipe] scripts for their build process.

 ## Supported Cake Version